mohits2005/Binance-Bot/README.md

-I am unable to binance API due to verification process error which is not getting fixed So please do accordingly
+I am unable to get binance API due to verification process error which is not getting fixed So please do accordingly
 Thanks.